The Frozen Continent

 Virtually all of Antarctica’s birds are based around the sea.
 Many, indeed, are pelagic wanderers that only come to land to breed.
 Of these birds, only the emperor penguin – the largest of all living penguins, standing over 100 cm tall – manages to stay throughout the viciously cold Antarctic winter.
 Even then, it is restricted to the edges of the continent and leaves when spring returns.

-In fact, although the stereotypical habitat of all penguins is probably the South Pole, only the emperor and the smaller Adélie penguin make this icy continent their true home (three other species breed on the tip of the Antarctic Peninsula, where conditions are less harsh).
+In fact, although the stereotypical habitat of all penguins is probably the South Pole, only the emperor and the smaller Adélie penguin make this icy continent their true home (three other species – the chinstrap, gentoo and macaroni – breed on the tip of the Antarctic Peninsula, where conditions are less harsh).
 This is because virtually all penguins require, at the very least, rocks to lay their eggs on – and since only 2% of Antarctica is ice-free, even in the middle of summer, this frozen landmass isn’t really a suitable place for them to breed.
 The emperor penguin, however, is unique.
 It is the only bird in the world that lays its eggs directly onto the ice itself – although said eggs are quickly manoeuvered onto the top of the male’s feet to be incubated.

 No native land mammals live in Antarctica either and, with the sole exception of the Weddell seal, all of its marine mammals head north each winter as the sea begins to freeze.
-This seal spends most of its time underwater; it can hold its breath for up to 80 minutes at a time and is capable of diving down to 600 m looking for squid and fish.
+The Weddell seal spends most of its time underwater; it can hold its breath for up to 80 minutes at a time and is capable of diving down to 600 m looking for squid and fish.
 Living under the ice helps it stay warm because, relative to conditions on land, the water is a balmy -1.8°C. On the downside, it must keep its air holes open using its teeth, rasping away at the ice.
-This, however, wears their teeth down.
+This, however, wears its teeth down.
 Eventually, they are worn so badly that the seal either starves because it can no longer catch fish, or it drowns because its breathing holes freeze over.
 Unsurprisingly, Weddell seals have relatively short lifespans – half those of most other seals.

 Since all of Antarctica’s mammals and birds are based in and around the sea, or are only seasonal visitors, it means that the continent’s largest permanent native land animal is a species of midge called Belgica antarctica, which is just a few millimetres long.
 The only free-living insect to live on the Antarctic mainland itself, this tiny fly is wingless – an adaptation to prevent it from being blown away by strong winds.
 It can survive at -15°C by internally accumulating sugars to act as a natural antifreeze and by dehydrating itself so that ice crystals cannot form in its body and rupture its cells.
 This midge spends two years as a larva, feeding on terrestrial algae and mosses and building up enough energy for reproduction, but its adult life lasts only a week or so – just enough to find a mate, lay eggs, and then die .